PrefectHQ/prefect/docs/index.md

 ## Join the community

 Prefect 2.0 was made possible by the fastest-growing community of data practitioner.
 The [Prefect Slack community](https://prefect.io/slack) is a fantastic place to learn more, ask questions, or get help with workflow design.
 The [Prefect Discourse](https://discourse.prefect.io/) is an additional community-driven knowledge base to find answers to your Prefect-related questions.
 Join us and thousands of friendly data folks to learn how to coordinate your dataflows with Prefect.

+## Next steps

+Follow the [Getting Started docs](http://127.0.0.1:8000/getting-started/overview/) and start building!

+While you're at it [give Prefect a ⭐️ on GitHub](https://github.com/PrefectHQ/prefect) and join the 20,000 thousand community members in [our Slack community](https://www.prefect.io/slack).

+Thank you for being part of the mission to coordinate the world's dataflow and, of course, **happy engineering!**